Draconizations/malachite/docs/alpine/x-passage.md

   <p>{{dialogue}}</p>
 </div>
 ```
 We can re-use this passage inside another by using `x-passage`.
-In order to set each variable used here, we use `x-data`.
+Using `x-data` we can set the variables used.
 ```html
 <div
   x-passage="'Dialogue Box'"